dimitarbez/GravisMicrocontroller/README.md

 For detailed documentation, user manuals, and more information about the Gravis project, please visit the [Gravis Docs](https://dimitarbez.github.io/GravisDocs) page.

-Certainly!
-Here's the GPL v3 License section you can add to your README:

 ## License

 This project is licensed under the terms of the GNU General Public License v3.0 (GPL v3).